sajari/sdk-react/.changeset/nervous-schools-cry.md

 '@sajari/react-hooks': major
 ---

-Allow for passing in metadata when using tracking constructors
+Allow for passing in object as second parameter when using tracking constructors

 Before: